fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/content/en/about.md

   className: 'headshot'
 } %}

 I’ve always lived in between worlds.
-Firstly, as an islander, born in the Azores, in the middle of the Atlantic, in between two languages and cultures.
+Firstly, as an islander, born in the Azores, in the middle of the Atlantic, in-between two languages and cultures.
 Then, while attempting to reconcile many different careers and beliefs in a state of flux.
 And presently, as a digital nomad, wandering around the world without belonging anywhere.

 After dropping out of Journalism and Media Studies, I started my career as a podcaster and radio broadcaster.
 Five years later, I moved on to mainland Portugal, and thus to the world of marketing and advertising.
 There I had the chance to work as a freelance web developer, copy and scriptwriter, designer and English—Portuguese translator.